ForgeRock (NYSE:FORG) Releases FY 2022 Earnings Guidance

-ForgeRock (NYSE:FORG – Get Rating) last issued its quarterly earnings results on Tuesday, March 1st.
-The company reported ($0.10) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.13) by $0.03.
+ForgeRock (NYSE:FORG – Get Rating) last posted its quarterly earnings results on Tuesday, March 1st.
+The company reported ($0.10) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.13) by $0.03.
 Equities analysts expect that ForgeRock will post -0.36 EPS for the current year.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Geode Capital Management LLC acquired a new stake in ForgeRock during the 4th quarter worth approximately $2,994,000.
-Invesco Ltd. bought a new position in shares of ForgeRock during the fourth quarter valued at $1,282,000.
-Royal Bank of Canada acquired a new position in shares of ForgeRock during the third quarter worth $674,000.
-Stifel Financial Corp bought a new stake in shares of ForgeRock in the fourth quarter worth $539,000.
-Finally, Parametric Portfolio Associates LLC increased its holdings in ForgeRock by 69.9% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 17,573 shares of the company’s stock valued at $469,000 after purchasing an additional 7,231 shares during the period.
-Institutional investors and hedge funds own 27.02% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the company.
+Morgan Stanley bought a new position in ForgeRock during the third quarter worth $34,000.
+Cubist Systematic Strategies LLC bought a new position in ForgeRock during the third quarter worth $90,000.
+Bank of America Corp DE raised its stake in ForgeRock by 980.2% during the fourth quarter.
+Bank of America Corp DE now owns 6,481 shares of the company’s stock worth $173,000 after buying an additional 5,881 shares during the last quarter.
+State Street Corp bought a new position in ForgeRock during the fourth quarter worth $211,000.
+Finally, UBS Group AG bought a new position in ForgeRock during the third quarter worth $378,000.
+27.02% of the stock is owned by hedge funds and other institutional investors.

 ForgeRock, Inc, together with its subsidiaries, operates a digital identity platform to secure, manage, and govern the identities of customers, employees, partners, application programing interfaces (APIs), microservices, devices, and the Internet of things worldwide.
 It offers identity management products to automate onboarding/registration and progressive profiling, identity lifecycle and relationship management, identity provisioning and synchronization, user self-service, personalization, delegation, and privacy and consent management.